VOLTTRON/volttron-tcc-docker-ecolong/README.md

 # Notes

+## Git Submodules
-* The volttron source code used is pinned to [`releases/8.x`](https://github.com/VOLTTRON/volttron/tree/releases/8.x)
+* The volttron submodule is pinned to [`releases/8.x`](https://github.com/VOLTTRON/volttron/tree/releases/8.x)
+* The volttron-GS submodule is pinned to [`main`](https://https://github.com/VOLTTRON/volttron-GS/tree/main)
+* Over time, the commits on the aforementioned submodules can change.
+To ensure that you get the latest commits for those submodules, run the following command: ```git submodule update --remote --merge``` This command will fetch the latest changes from upstream in each submodule, merge them in, and check out the latest revision of the submodule.

+## Docker
 * The docker image uses a minimal base image of Ubuntu 20.04 (focal)
 * A pair of logs are created for each volttron instance.
 One log is dedicated to the platform configuration actions in core/setup-platform.py.
 That log is named <instance name>-<date>.log.
 It is stored in log/
   The other log captures all the log output when starting the volttron instance.
 That log is named <instance name>.volttron.log and is also stored in log/